 With microservices, we let go of the concept of a monolithic software application or linear pipeline.
 We instead have a non-linear configuration of different points of Services that represents the application.
 It’s still there, but just represented by many parts.
 For managing deployment configurations, we need to understand what is in the ‘microservices soup’ in terms of usage and configurations in order to wee the whole picture, or what we can call the ‘monolithic equivalent.’
 This is the purpose of versioning container content.

-Versioning Container Content for a ‘Single Source of Truth’
+Microservice Versions and a ‘Single Source of Truth’

 For these and other reasons, there’s a conversation happening about tracking and versioning container content, or often called ‘configuration as code.’
 Most of the focus is on using version control to manage the scripts defining a Kubernetes Pod or Cluster.
 Another discussion is needed about how to do versioning around the content of the containers, tracking history, and updates over time.
 Knowing where a Service is, who is calling it, as well as the version and relationships is critical.
 In other words, we need a ‘single source of truth.’

 DeployHub is a hosted microservice management platform that simplifies the use of microservices.
 It was developed to be the ‘single source of truth’ for microservice usage and deployment configurations, particularly around the Kubernetes architecture with the added benefit of versioning container content.
 DeployHub’s versioning reports on what microservice is in a container, who is using it, and the microservices relationship to other services.

 DeployHub versions and deploys database updates, environment variables, Kubernetes configurations, infrastructure components, application artifacts, and other critical parts of your software release.
 By versioning these individual parts, it can iteratively update, rollback, roll forward or jump versions to any state.
 It was designed with microservices in mind but can also support agile teams working in legacy architectures with safe, iterative releases.

 Critical Features for Versioning Container Content